 How is Capella different from Aldebaran?

-Both are bright fixed stars near Gemini, but Aldebaran carries a pure Mars nature and sits near 9 to 10 degrees Gemini, while Capella is Mars with Mercury near 21 to 22 degrees Gemini, adding a mental, curious accent to the martial fire.
+Both are bright fixed stars near Gemini, but Aldebaran carries a pure Mars nature and sits near 9 to 10 degrees Gemini.
+Capella is Mars with Mercury near 21 to 22 degrees Gemini, which adds a mental, curious accent to the martial fire.

 Can I use a trine or square to Capella?

-No. The classical method applies fixed stars only by conjunction, and the modern approach adds parans.
+No. The classical method uses fixed stars only by conjunction, and the modern approach adds parans.
 The ordinary trine, square, and sextile are not used with fixed stars.

 Explore Capella in Your Own Chart